mixonic/rfcs/text/0000-glimmer-component.md

  - the addition of an extra element at the end of a template suddenly changes the whole meaning of your component from "normal component" to "fragment component".
 Since their semantics differ in important ways, this will cause surprising breakage, like missing HTML attributes.
 TODO: the attribute ambiguity problem could go away if we make it an error to pass attributes to a fragment unless the fragment explicitly uses `@@attributes`.

  - fragments need to allow component invocation as their first element.
-If that first element is not contained within a `<fragment>` marker, it creates a treacherous difference from the rule defined in the Recurisve Invocation section ("the top-level element in a component's template is never treated as a component invocation").
+If that first element is not contained within a `<fragment>` marker, it creates a treacherous difference from the rule defined in the Recursive Invocation section ("the top-level element in a component's template is never treated as a component invocation").
 TODO: we could address this concern by replacing that rule with a different syntax that prevents invocation.

 TODO: if we can statically address the downsides of implicit fragments, it would be really nice to not require `<fragment>`, especially to support people who are just breaking up existing piles of HTML into templates.